What’s In My Dog’s Vaccine?

 Once aluminum is in the body, it’s difficult to remove.
 It’s troubling how this method of pickling cucumbers became an ingredient to supercharge vaccines.

 The aluminum adjuvants turn on the dog’s immune system.
 It’s done in a non-selective, non-specific way, making “immunity” last longer.

 We think of these as dog reaction as benign and collectively call them “allergies” but anyone living with a dog with allergies knows they’re far from benign.

 After the aluminum causes damage locally, it goes to the brain, spleen, muscles, bones, liver and heart where it stimulates the healthy immune system (by presenting the virus antigen particles repeatedly).
 It also acts as an antigen itself, stimulating the immune system to stay “turned on.”

 In other words, it acts as an adjuvant and an antigen.

 These toxicants are so widely studied that there’s a syndrome used to describe this complex of diseases.

 Few veterinarians or human health care doctors are even aware of this syndrome, so it’s unlikely you know about it.

 This syndrome shows that chronic stimulation of the immune system stimulates chronic inflammation.
 And that leads to chronic autoimmune disease throughout the body.

 That’s a lot of chronic, isn’t it?

 Autoimmune disease is as epidemic in adult dogs as cancer.
 Once inflamed, it’s not easy to cool these tissues down.

 Other adjuvants such as squalene, sugars and lipopolysaccharides aren’t naturally adjuvants … but, added with other ingredients, they become very irritating to the immune system.

 They make the response to the vaccines more aggressive and longer-lasting.

-If your dog survives the harmful effects of heavy metals, oils, sugars and fatty sugars produced by bacteria … there are more hurdles to jump.
+If your dog survives the harmful effects of heavy metals, oils, sugars and fatty sugars produced by bacteria that is in dog vaccines… there are more hurdles to jump.

 Vaccines are actually quite unstable at room temperature.
 Refrigeration and stabilization with chemicals is critical to keep everything from becoming inactive.
 But chemical preservatives are also needed.